-Yes, as long as the total applied for is not more than $200 per calendar year.
+Yes, as long as the total amount that is applied for, is not more than $200 per calendar year.

 What if an applicant requires a uniform or some equipment to take part in the activity?

-This needs to be approved by the local government prior to invoicing by the club and is on a case-by-case basis.
-Many local governments are happy to receive applications that include the cost of uniform and equipment, but this is an Individual local government decision, so contact yours before applying.
+This needs to be approved by the local government prior to invoicing by the club and is assessed on a case-by-case basis.
+Many local governments allow for the inclusion of uniform and equipment costs, but this is an individual local government decision, so contact your local government before applying.

 What if the child turns 19 during the season?

 If the eligible applicant is 18, at the time of registration, they can apply for KidSport funding for that whole season.

 Can an applicant register halfway through the season?

 Applicants can access KidSport funding at any time of the year.
 Clubs should use discretion in registering applicants to participate within a season (i.e. it would not be beneficial to the applicant to register with only a few games left).
 They could instead be encouraged to register the following season.

 This is decided by the local government.
 The club must contact their local government to arrange the invoicing process and is usually within 30 days.